Azure/azure-functions-durable-extension/docfx/articles/topics/checkpointing-and-replay.md

 # Orchestrator Checkpointing and Replay
 One of the key attributes of Durable Functions is **reliable execution**.
 Orchestrator functions and activity functions may be running on different VMs within a particular data center, and those VMs or the underlying networking infrastructure is not guaranteed to be 100% reliable.

 In spite of this, Durable Functions ensures reliable execution of orchestrations.
-It does so by using storage queues to drive function invocation and by periodically checkpointing execution history into storage tables.
+It does so by using storage queues to drive function invocation and by periodically checkpointing execution history into storage tables (using a cloud design pattern known as [Event Sourcing](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing)).
 Replaying that history can then be used to automatically rebuild the in-memory state of an orchestrator function.
 The rest of this article will go into the details.

 ## Orchestration History
 Suppose you have the following orchestrator function.